xueannafang/hsp_toolkit_prototype/README.md

 *Please note: **HSP_SolvP.py** contains key calculation process for *Solvent Predictor*.
 It is imported at the first step.
 Please be careful to change its name.*

-# Run the code
+# Run *Solvent Predictor*

-Step 1: Execute the first cell (import all the related packages).
+Step 1: Import all the related packages.

 ```
 import numpy as np